 \subsection{Adaptive backtracking}

-BLS often enforces an inequality that is \emph{affine} in the step size.
-Typically when this is the case, BLS can be reformulated as computing \(v(\alpha_{k})\), which is less than \(1\) when the line search criterion evaluated at the tentative step size \(\alpha_{k}\) is violated, and then scaling \(\alpha_{k}\) by a factor until \(v(\alpha_{k})\) is greater than \(1\).
-Regular BLS (\cref{alg:BLS}) employs a fixed factor \(\rho\in \mathopen{(}0, 1\mathclose{)}\).
-We propose a simple modification of this subroutine:
+BLS often enforces an inequality that is \emph{affine} in the step-size.
+In this case, BLS can be reformulated as computing \(v(\alpha_{k})\), which is less than \(1\) when the line search criterion evaluated at the tentative step-size \(\alpha_{k}\) is violated, and then scaling \(\alpha_{k}\) by a factor until \(v(\alpha_{k})\) is greater than \(1\).
+BLS (\cref{alg:BLS}) employs a fixed factor \(\rho\in \mathopen{(}0, 1\mathclose{)}\).
+We propose a simple modification of this procedure:

 { }